Local Hyperthermia: Turning Up The Heat On Cancer

 Other primary therapies that have the potential to be enhanced by the use of Local Hyperthermia include Anti-Angiogenic which selectively stops cancer’s blood vessels.
 Herbal Medicine which, like Local Hyperthermia, enhances the effectiveness of chemotherapy and radiotherapy while minimising any potential side effects is a key feature of primary therapies.
 It has the potential of further enhancing the efficacy of Local Hyperthermia as a treatment.

 Using Local Hyperthermia as part of a holistic approach to treating cancer and having placed it firmly in its rightful place as a primary cancer treatment, it is important to point out that alternative treatments or Integrative Cancer Treatments strive for a healing of the whole human body.
 Getting rid of the cancer is of course the core business of these treatments.
 To achieve whole body wellness other treatments should be used together with primary cancer treatments.
 These other alternative therapies include primary immune systems whose role is to boost the immune system and which make use of a variety of methods to achieve this goal.
-These methods include using GcMAF / Goleic and Rerum whose role is to activate macrophages (a type of white blood cell) which then attack cancer cells.
 This then is a particularly apt therapy to combine with Local Hyperthermia.

 Other primary immune systems that complement primary cancer treatments include Dendritic Cells which play the role of liaison between the innate and adaptive immune system.
 They achieve this by culturing, multiplying and training the immune system.
 Also found in this group of primary immune treatments with the potential of pairing up with Local Hyperthermia are Natural Killer Cells.
 An integral part of the innate immune system, they recognise and attack harmful cells in the body.
 Also included in these complementary treatments is Peptide Therapy.
 This therapy has the role of activator between specific T-Cells and their ability to recognise and eliminate tumour cells.